 The hardware of the Bass Station II is of good quality: stable rotary knobs, reliable silver switches, sufficiently big rubber buttons (not really huuuge, but big enough) and the 25-note keyboard (a joy to play.
 No comparision to that silly Roland System-1 keyboard, which is a cheap construction and just awful to use).
 And there are hand holds … for carrying the Bass Station II around safely – a really neat feature.

 … we especially recommend the Bass Station II to the following users:

 - Those of you with a small (fine) studio but with limited surface space looking for maximum musical output

 - Those of you looking for a sovereign and capacious 2-oscillator analog synthesizer

 - Those of you with a limited budget (who would appreciate a little reward now and then)

 The instrument’s full-bodied analog sound and its functional layout guarantee maximum enjoyment coupled with impressive musical results.
 Results that cultivate intuitive music making away from complicated and elaborate setups.
 Back to the roots: spontaneous music making and the simple, pure enjoyment of creativity!

 Enough the wise words!
 Listen to those 50 minutes of soundfiles below.
 That’s about all the information you’ll need.
 Let your ears be your guide.
-We repeat: the recordings were made with the Bass Station II alone, there are no other instruments to be heard.
-Ocassional “stereo” soundfiles were created by mixing two Bass Station II tracks.
+We repeat: The recordings were made with the Bass Station II alone, there are no other instruments to be heard.
+Occasional “stereo” soundfiles were created by mixing two Bass Station II tracks.
 Easy to do and surprisingly effective.